3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 6.1.
 Evaluation Graph

-__Note__: The elements in this specification form an acyclic directed graph when evaluating the value of any volumedata-subelement.
+The elements in this specification form an acyclic directed graph when evaluating the value of any volumedata-subelement.
 The evaluation order of this graph can end with an \<scalarfieldconstant> (or \<vector3dfieldconstant>), or with a \<scalarfieldfromimage3d> (or \<vector3dfieldfromimage3d>), which inturn evaluated an \<image3d>-element.
 Optionally, the evaluation graph can contain potentially multiple \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements.

 In this sense, the \<scalarfieldfromimage3d> (or \<vector3dfieldfromimage3d>) and \<scalarfieldconstant> (or \<vector3dfieldconstant>) elements form standalone, atomic ways to define \<scalarfield>s (or \<vector3dfield>s), whereas the \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements encode volumetric modeling operations, as described in [3.4 Composed Scalar Field](##3.4-composed-scalar-field) and [4.4 Composed 3D Vector Field](##4.4-composed-3d-vector-field).

+Calculations during evaluation of the graph SHOULD be performed in single- or double-precision floating-point arithmethic, according to IEEE 754.

 ## 6.2.
 Evaluation Process